Where we go

 Dubh Artach lighthouse, build on one of the rocks by Stevenson. (view from Iona)

-An island now with thirty odd inhabitants but a big history dating back to the Viking arrivals and before.
+Now community owned, an island currently with under ten inhabitants but with brave plans, and a big history dating back to the Viking arrivals and before.

 Here the natural anchorages, lookout hills and cultivatable soil were an obvious draw for the men of the longships who gave the island its name.